 - Ask questions.
 You’ll want answers that help you understand how you’ll use the plan, help you decide what is important to you and help you evaluate premium and coverage options.

-- Go to a community meeting, call to talk to a sales representative or make an appointment to see a sales representative in person.
+- Go to a virtual or community meeting, call to talk to a sales representative or make an appointment to speak to a sales representative.
 Have a conversation and keep asking questions until you have all the answers you need.

 Yes!
 To help you get the health care you need, we ask that you build a relationship with one doctor with whom you feel comfortable, someone you trust and who can get to know you and your health history.